Maine Seafood Guide – Tuna

 Wild.

-Tunas make long migrations across the open ocean between spawning and feeding areas.
+Tunas are saltwater predatory fish that make long migrations across the open ocean between spawning and feeding areas.
 For example, a good number of bluefin tuna found in the Gulf of Maine also spend time in the Gulf of Mexico, one of their primary spawning grounds.
+Tunas are built for speed and agility.
+They generally travel in schools, but the largest fish may hunt alone.

 Atlantic bluefin, bigeye, skipjack, and albacore tuna are managed under the dual authority of the National Marine Fisheries Service Highly Migratory Species Division and the International Commission for the Conservation of Atlantic Tunas (ICCAT).